Linsen-gao-457/Linsen-gao-457.github.io/_posts/2025-12-13-Stay Humble, stay curious and stay positive:some thoughts from Research vs Engineering.md

 It's a failure but it's also an important moment of remider which says don't judge.

 Now, I want to study math precisely even I am dense to math, not reject them blindly.
-I want to get good command of math tools to valid my ideas.
-And I think these math tools are valid by years of researchers.
-These theory remains gold, even now in a fast-moving AI field.
+My goal is to get good command of math tools so that I can rigorously verify my ideas.
+And I believe these math tools has been validated through decades of research.
+And these theory remains gold, even now in a fast-moving AI field.

 ### Second Stage: Realizing the Gap in Engineering